Henny Braund, Chief Executive

 As Engagement chief, Richard can speak about focused issues such as brand campaigns, register development and fundraising, as well as give background detail around the organisation’s broader and longer-term goals.

-Katie Begg joined Anthony Nolan in November 2012 as Head of Policy and Public Affairs.
-She leads our government and parliamentary relations activities, as well as stakeholder engagement within our sector.
-Katie takes responsibility for developing a clear public policy agenda for Anthony Nolan, driven by our core ambitions of securing a donor for every person who needs one, and improving the lives of blood cancer patients.
+Simon is responsible for developing a clear public policy agenda for Anthony Nolan, driven by our core ambitions of securing a donor for every person who needs one, and improving the lives of blood cancer patients.
+Before joining us, Simon worked for MPs in Westminster and as a lobbyist in the sports sector.

 Dr Katy Latham is our Laboratory Director and Senior Research Scientist.
 She is responsible for the charity’s histocompatibility and immunogenetics services.